-- enable or disable launching the Keyboard Maestro Engine at Login. - enable or disable macro syncing. - Show or hide the Applications Palette. - configure whether to detect clipboards that resemble passwords and obscure them. - configure the default text size used in various places. - configure whether and how to show the status menu. - configure the style of the status menu. - configure whether to include pasting clipboards in the status menu. - configure whether to include applications in the status menu. - configure whether to save the recent applications between logins. - configure whether to save the clipboard history between logins. - configure whether to only notify about updates when the editor launches. - configure whether to send diagnostics (crash reports).
+- enable or disable launching the Keyboard Maestro Engine at Login. - enable or disable macro syncing. - Show or hide the Applications Palette. - configure whether to detect clipboards that resemble passwords and obscure them. - configure the light/dark appearance (v9.0+, OS X 10.14+). - configure the default text size used in various places. - configure whether and how to show the status menu. - configure the style of the status menu. - configure whether to include pasting clipboards in the status menu. - configure whether to include applications in the status menu. - configure whether to save the recent applications between logins. - configure whether to save the clipboard history between logins. - configure whether to only notify about updates when the editor launches. - configure whether to send diagnostics (crash reports).